The Problem

 1. TEXT

 TEXT formats a value according to a pattern you provide.
-In this file, that pattern turns a 10-digit number into a standard phone display.
+In phone-formatting tasks, that pattern can turn a 10-digit number into a standard phone display.

 Learn more this functionTEXT